 If you are not familiar with BLACKSTAR, let me be so kind to give you a quick introduction.

 Before MOS DEF and TALIB KWELI became who they are now and were still standing at the verge of their careers with each a solo album ready to be released, they decided to put that on hold and make an album together and make their debut into the hiphop game with the critically acclaimed Mos Def & Talib Kweli are BLACK STAR album in 1998.

-Check out this track with COMMON, one of the members of their Native Tongues crew, a collective where Black Star was also a member of together with A Tribe Called Quest, The Jungle Brothers, De La Soul, etc..
+Check out the track RESPIRATION with COMMON, one of the members of their Native Tongues crew, a collective where Black Star was also a member of together with A Tribe Called Quest, The Jungle Brothers, De La Soul, etc..

 And that was it basically!
 Right after BLACK STAR both rappers focused on their solo careers and since those were pretty successful for the both of them, a sequel to this album was never made.
 Now, 14 years later, after a few solo albums, some acting gigs and quite an important name change later for one of them, both rappers finally found the time and the need to join forces as BLACK STAR again.
 They made a first official appearance together in The Colbert Report performing a track that was leaked before but now officially labeled as a Black Star track called FIX UP.
 Word is that there should be a new BLACK STAR album in 2012, but nothing is official yet…

 Now, let’s go to the story behind the Polaroid.